Buan County: Administrative district

 The administrative district of Buan-gun consists of 1 eup and 12 myeon.
-The area of Buan-gun is 493.35 km2, and the population is 48,066 people and 27,434 households as of resident registration at the end of December 2024.
+The area of Buan-gun is 493.35 km^{2}, and the population is 48,066 people and 27,434 households as of resident registration at the end of December 2024.
 38% of the county's total residents live in Buan-eup.
 Rocks from the Precambrian period are distributed only to a small extent, granites form the plains of eastern Buan-gun, and Cretaceous volcanic rocks form the geology of the Byeonsan Peninsula area in western Buan-gun.

 Geology

 Buan-gun is located at the southwest end of the boundary between the Gyeonggi massif and the Okcheon fold belt.

 Its geology is composed of gneiss formed in the Precambrian period, granite intruded in the Jurassic period of the Mesozoic Era, and volcanic rocks from the Cretaceous period of the Mesozoic Era occupying the Byeonsan Peninsula area.
 In the Sinsongrim Village area of Jangsin-ri, the biotite gneiss shows a folded pattern.
 In this area, biotite gneiss is intruded by Jurassic porphyllite granite (Jpgr), biotite granite (Jbgr), and Cretaceous Baekryeon-ri rhyolite (Kbbr), and is in contact with the Cretaceous Jangsinri Formation (Kj) to the west of Jangsin-ri through a fault.
 Along the northern forest road of Seokbulsan Mountain between Jangsin-ri and Uibok-ri, Gyehwa-myeon, small-scale biotite gneiss is captured within a porphyritic granite body.